system76/docs/_articles/switch-from-macos-to-popos.md

 [DaVinci Resolve](https://support.system76.com/articles/install-davinci-resolve/)

-There is also an open-source video editing program called Kden Live which offers a similar interface and feature-set to iMovie, and is available in the Pop!\_Shop.
+There is also an open-source video editing program called Kden Live which offers a comparable interface and feature-set to iMovie, and is available in the Pop!\_Shop.

 ![kden-live](/images/pop-os-screenshots/kden-live.png)